Nat & Alex Wolff: 2004–2009: The Naked Brothers Band

-In 2008, the second season of the band's television series aired, premiering on January 26 in Sidekicks.
-It then ended after a 15-episode run with Polar Bears, which aired on June 6.

-On April 15, 2008, the band finally released its second album, I Don't Want To Go To School.
+Nat stated that for the series, he would write 14-15 songs for each episode.
+On April 15, 2008, the brothers released their second album, I Don't Want To Go To School.
 The album had a total of 12 tracks, along with two bonus tracks, and a poster.
 As part of a Wal-Mart special sale, it included a DVD featuring a behind-the-scenes glimpse of the Draper-Wolff family and the siblings' bandmates.

-The band then started its first national-tour around the country called Nat & Alex Wolff: Fully Clothed & On Tour, which started on November 1, 2008.
-Nat and Alex, along with professionally trained musicians that include Jacob Hertzog (music director, guitar and backup vocals), Misty Boyce (keyboards and backup vocals), Chris Muir (bass and backup vocals), and Boris Pelekh (guitar, drums and backup vocals), performed songs from and even some from the upcoming episodes.
+The brothers then started their first national-tour, called Nat & Alex Wolff: Fully Clothed & On Tour, which started on November 1, 2008.
+Nat and Alex, along with professionally trained musicians that include Jacob Hertzog (music director, guitar and backup vocals), Misty Boyce (keyboards and backup vocals), Chris Muir (musician)|Chris Muir (bass and backup vocals), and Boris Pelekh (guitar, drums and backup vocals), performed songs from and even some from the upcoming episodes.
 Some concerts they performed at include the Capital One Bank Theater in New York City, the Theater of the Living Arts in Philadelphia, the Berkeley Performance Center in Boston, The Roxy in Los Angeles, and the House of Blues in Chicago, New Orleans, Florida and California.
 The tour ended shortly after on December 14, 2008.

-The third season of the brothers' show began on October 18, 2008, with the television movie Mystery Girl.
-The third and final season of The Naked Brothers Band television show aired four TV movies and three holiday specials.
-The series ended on June 13, 2009, with No School Fools' Day.
-Many fans wondered the reason for why the show came to an end.
-There were many reasons, but in the end it was confirmed that the ending of the series was because they wanted to film a 60-episode season which would conflict with the boys' school schedule.